tum-pbs/pbdl-book/physicalloss.md

 The approach above gives us a method to include physical equations into DL learning as a soft constraint: the residual loss.
 Typically, this setup is suitable for _inverse problems_, where we have certain measurements or observations for which we want to find a PDE solution.
 Because of the high cost of the reconstruction (to be demonstrated in the following), the solution manifold shouldn't be overly complex.
-E.g., it is not possible to capture a wide range of solutions, such as with the previous supervised airfoil example, with such a physical residual loss.
+E.g., it is typically not possible to capture a wide range of solutions, such as with the previous supervised airfoil example, by only using a physical residual loss.